gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-* REQ4 - If used, specify the acceptable values for 'sign\_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" Registry {{COSE.Algorithms}} and from the COSE key type capabilities as specified in the "COSE Key Types" Registry {{COSE.Key.Types}}.
+* REQ4 - If used, specify the acceptable values for 'sign\_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" Registry {{COSE.Algorithms}}.

 * REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" Registry {{COSE.Key.Types}}.